mirelvt/website20/content/blog/svg-icons-django-template.md

 alignment, line-height, letter-spacing etc, after all, it is a font.
 To position it correctly in the latest browsers, you have to do a lot of tweaking.

-I was curious if you can use inline svg icons in an maintainable way.
+I was curious if you can use svg icons in an maintainable way.
 After reading the article on
 <a href="https://css-tricks.com/svg-symbol-good-choice-icons/">CSS-tricks</a>
 about svg symbols and Sara Soueidans' article about